 Telecommuting going forward

-The temporary emergency telecommuting agreement negotiated between PEF and GOER is set to expire at the close of business on July 2, 2021, but it has served to protect PEF members and to highlight that telecommuting is effective.
+The temporary emergency telecommuting agreement negotiated between PEF and GOER at the start of the pandemic and extended to July 2, is more robust than the contract memorandum in the collective bargaining agreement, but it has served to protect PEF members and to highlight that telecommuting is effective.

 “We learned from COVID that telecommuting works,” said Statewide Director of Field Services Katie Vorwald.
 “Our members are productive and we haven’t seen disciplinary or productivity issues.”

 While acknowledging telecommuting doesn’t work for all titles, or for all people, PEF is committed to continued work on the issue.
 Downstate Director of Field Services Ricardo Cruz, a member of the PEF Contract Team, said the team is optimistic there will be improvements and enhancements to the existing program under the collective bargaining agreement.

 As the temporary agreement winds closer to the July 2 expiration, members are cautioned to prepare for a return to work.